Best pedalboards 2024: top choice 'boards for guitarists

 -

 The Classic series has a number of different sizes, with risers available if you need to improve the ergonomics of pedals on higher rails.
-The JR is a decent size for a grab-and-go board, or something that you need to take on public transport, fitting up to about ten pedals.
+The JR is a nice size for a grab-and-go 'board, or something that you need to take on public transport.
+It'll fit up to ten standard stompbox-sized pedals, although this could be potentially less if you have anything bigger.

-The regular Pedaltrains have options for their brand of pedalboard power supply, but most brands will fit comfortably underneath, as will cable-runs and I/O connectors.
+The regular Pedaltrains have options for their brand of pedalboard power supply, but most brands will fit comfortably underneath, as will cable runs and I/O connectors.
+There's a reason Pedaltrains are the most popular pedalboards you'll see on the gigging circuit, and that's their combination of usability and durability.

 Best pedalboards: Pedaltrain Nano Plus